5 reasons to feel optimistic about your savings

 I’d definitely recommend browsing our range to see if your savings could be working harder.

-June 2023 data from CACI shows there are over 7 million UK adults with at least £10,000 sat in current accounts paying 0% interest.
-This adds up to a considerable £255 billion.
+September 2023 data from CACI shows there are over 6.7 million UK adults with at least £10,000 sat in current accounts paying 0% interest.
+This adds up to a considerable £241 billion.

 3. Having a financial plan is good for your mental wellbeing

 February 2023 research by Money.co.uk found that 34% of UK adults have either no savings, or less than £1,000 in a savings account.
-Our own March 2023 survey showed the cost-of-living crisis is causing 35% of UK adults to think about how they could be more financially resilient.
+Our own March 2023 survey showed the cost of living crisis is causing 35% of UK adults to think about how they could be more financially resilient.

 One possible way to reduce any financial anxiety you experience is to have solid financial plans in place.